setinski/Sieving-For-Codes/README.md

 The asymptotic optimization requires the python packages progressbar, numpy and scipy you can install those using the terminal command

 <pre translate="no" dir="ltr" is-upgraded="">
-pip3 install progressbar numpy scipy
+pip3 install -r requirements.txt
 </pre>

+or just run the first cell of the jupyter notebook.

 ## Asymptotic plots